 Some perennials from the bushveld which have been planted include Crossandra fruticosa, C. greenstockii and C. zuluensis.
 These have orange to orange-red flowers.
 Another very attractive plant which has only recently been named is the Thabazimbi red phlox (Jamesbrittenia bergii).
 This perennial has crimson coloured flowers flowering throughout the summer months.
 Plectranthus tetensis is a ground cover used throughout bearing purplish flowers and P. xerophilus an erect growing shrub from the central bushveld (Limpopo Province).

-for more information on the plants and how to grow them.
+For more information on the plants and how to grow them visit our plant information website.